 Store personal items properly

 Your bag, jacket, and personal belongings should go in designated lockers or storage areas.
-Desks are shared spaces, not extensions of your home office.
+Desks are shared spaces.
+For tips on making shared workstations feel personal without cluttering them, check out our desk setup ideas guide.

 Report problems immediately